 - Must you submit the scores after admission, to be placed in classes for the freshman year?
 It is possible, for example, that a low Critical Reading or Math score might place you in a remedial course that carries no credit.

-Will test-optional schools seriously consider your grades when you don’t submit ACT or SAT scores?
+How will very large and very selective test-optional schools consider your grades when you don’t submit ACT or SAT scores?

-The more selective the college, the more likely the admissions office will look closely at the high school transcript, especially when they have not received many previous applications from your high school.
 An admissions office will look at the grades received in each course and check the course against others in the high school’s catalog that are in the same subject.
-If your admissions essays mention enthusiasm for a particular subject, or your application has an intended major, a college’s admissions office will expect grades that reflect enthusiasm or intentions.
-Apply to go pre-med or engineering, for instance, with B’s in ‘Academic Algebra II’ or ‘Academic Chemistry’ and your application has a reasonable chance to be denied.
+If your admissions essays mention enthusiasm for a particular subject, or your application has an intended major, a college’s admissions office will expect your grades to reflect your enthusiasm or intentions.

 Is it possible to simply pass on the ACT or SAT and not take it at all?

-Yes, if your academic record or other talents also can make admissions possible.
+Yes, if your academic record or other talents make admissions possible, and you can highlight those talents in your essays.
 There’s little value, for example, in standardized testing for prospective visual arts, film, music or theatre majors who have ample opportunity to practice and master their crafts.
-An excellent math student who wins Math Olympiads can certainly present high math grades and SAT Math Subject Test Scores.
+An excellent math student who wins Math Olympiads can certainly present high math grades.
 The same is true for prospective Computer Science majors who can already write code in multiple languages.

-More and more colleges offer test-optional admissions.
-However, their admissions offices still expect to admit motivated students who are likely to succeed.
+Admissions offices expect to admit motivated students who are likely to succeed.
 Its up to those students to prove themselves ready, scores or no scores.

 Need help in building your college list or preparing for the admissions process?
 Contact me at firstname.lastname@example.org or call me at 609-406-0062.